tomgranuja/Proporcion/README.md

 ## Motivation

 Proporcion is intended for testing a brief training method that could help children in their understanding of rational numbers.
 Please do not consider this game as an educational tool yet.
-The present version is a pilot version, and is currently being tested for educational purposes.
+The present version is a pilot version, and is currently being tested for educational purposes [(Gouet et al., 2020)](https://www.sciencedirect.com/science/article/abs/pii/S0010027719303282).
 Our hope is to continue developing this software in parallel with the basic research that supports it.

+>Gouet, C., Carvajal, S., Halberda, J., & Peña, M. (2020).
+Training nonsymbolic proportional reasoning in children and its effects on their symbolic math abilities. *Cognition* 197, [10.1016/j.cognition.2019.104154](https://doi.org/10.1016/j.cognition.2019.104154)

 ## Installation